msanch023/lolprediction/README.md

 ## Framing the problem

-The prediction problem I will be I posed revolves around being able to predict whether a team won the game in League of Legends.
-This will be achieved by using several in-game metrics collected after the game.
-This is a binary classification problem since I am trying to classify the outcome of the games into either win or loss.
-Therefore, the response variable will be the result which is represented by a 1 for win and 0 for loss in the data.
+The prediction problem I posed revolves around being able to predict whether a team won the game in League of Legends.
+This question will be answered by using several in-game metrics collected after the game since I want my model to be able to make these predictions with data that represents the whole scope of the game that was played.
+This is a binary classification problem since I am trying to classify the outcome of the games into either win or loss which is represented by a 1 for win and 0 for loss in the data.
+The metric I will use to evaluate the model will be accuracy because it works the best in a binary classification case like this where I just want to see the ratio of correct to the total number of predictions made.

+## Baseline Model

+The predictive model I used was the Random Tree Classifier because of its effectiveness in prediction tasks.
+I think that the way it minimizes over fitting while providing a natural way of deducing the importance of different features when making predictions made it a good fit for this project.

+This model uses a series of unqiue quantitative, nominal, and ordinal features to really highlight what a League of Legends game consists of.

+### Quantitative Features:
+- `golddiffat15`: Represents the gold difference between the two teams at the 15-minute mark.
+- `visionscore`: Signifies the vision score, reflecting the extent of vision control.
+Higher is better.
+- `damagetochampions`: Indicates the total damage dealt to champions during the match by the whole team.
+- `damagemitigatedperminute`: Represents the damage mitigated per minute by anything that shields, reduces, or in any way mitigates incoming damage.